Wind-River/meta-wr-sbom/README.md

 ----------------------------------------------------------------------------------------
 ## Quick Start

+### Requirement
+Please create a new project to apply this tool to generate SBOM.

 ### Getting meta-wr-sbom
 Clone the meta-wr-sbom repository (or unpack an archive of it) into the top-level directory of your yocto build project:
 ```bash